 You’ve got what it takes to succeed at the University of Michigan.
 Out of a record number of applicants, we’ve selected you for admission to the University based on your academic achievements, outstanding record of extracurricular activities, and the diversity you will bring to our campus.
 You’ve worked hard and accomplished much.
 Now, attend a university where you can accomplish so much more.

 Let us help you make the most important decision about your future.
 No matter what kind of information and resources you need to make your transition into the University—whether you're a first-year freshman or a transfer student—you can locate it here.

 Four easy steps to start your enrollment process:

 3. Set up your campus living arrangements.
-Your new uniqname will enable you to apply online to live in a residence hall.
-Once you have paid your University enrollment deposit, you will be able to access an online residence hall application.
-If you submit your application by the deadline noted on the application, freshmen will be eligible to participate in a residence hall lottery that will put you in line for a room.
+Your new Uniqname will be your login ID which will enable you to apply online to live in a residence hall.
+Once you have paid your enrollment deposit, you will receive a housing application email via your umich.edu email account during the first weeks of April.
 Questions?
 The staff at University Housing will be happy to answer them for you.